noct-lang/noct/spec/noct-spec.rst

 ==========================

 Source code for `noct` exists out of a valid sequence of UTF-8 characters.
 It's important to note that any unicode character that is represented as multiple unicode codepoints is interpreter as a sequence of multiple unicode character instead of a single unicode character.
+A source file will have the extension: .nx

 Whitespace, end of line, and end of file
 ----------------------------------------